 CERC enters into financial derivative contracts containing material adverse change provisions.
 These provisions could require CERC to post additional collateral if the Standard & Poor's Ratings Services or Moody's Investors Service, Inc. credit ratings of CERC are downgraded.
-The total fair value of the derivative instruments that contain credit risk contingent features that are in a net liability position at December 31, 2014 and 2013 was \$2 million and \$1 million, respectively.
-The aggregate fair value of assets that are already posted as collateral was less than \$1 million at both December 31, 2014 and 2013.
-If all derivative contracts (in a net liability position) containing credit risk contingent features were triggered at December 31, 2014 and 2013, \$2 million and \$1 million, respectively, of additional assets would be required to be posted as collateral.
+The total fair value of the derivative instruments that contain credit risk contingent features that are in a net liability position at December 31, 2015 and 2014 was \$3 million and \$2 million, respectively.
+CERC posted no assets as collateral towards derivative instruments that contain credit risk contingent features 31, 2015 or 2014.
+If all derivative contracts (in a net liability position) containing credit risk contingent features were triggered at both December 31, 2015 and 2014, \$2 million of additional assets would be required to be posted as collateral.